-The Shareholders at the Meeting will be asked to pass an ordinary resolution approving the 2022 Plan, which incorporates the revisions described above that were approved by the Board on April 17, 2023.
+The Shareholders at the Meeting will be asked to pass an ordinary resolution re-approving the 2022 Plan.
 All Shareholders present at the Meeting, whether in person or by proxy, will be entitled to vote on the following resolution:

 "BE IT RESOLVED THAT the Company's Stock Option Plan dated April 26, 2022 and revised effective April 17, 2023, be and is hereby ratified, confirmed and approved with such additional provisions and amendments of a clerical or non-material nature, provided that such are not inconsistent with the Policies of the TSX Venture Exchange, as the Directors of the Company may deem necessary or advisable."